Creative Writing — KudosPage address: http://english.mnsu.edu/cw/kudos.html

 SARAH SNOOK has been promoted to executive writer at Savannah College of Art and Design.

 TESSA TORGESON'S creative nonfiction essay "Reverse Bartender and Wilted Wings," was nominated for a Pushcart Prize from bioStories magazine.
 She also has creative nonfiction pieces published in Los Lit UK and forthcoming in Doll Hospital Literary Journal.
+She was recently accepted to The Normal School's Creative Nonfiction and Publishing Institute in Fresno.

 ELIZABETH TRUEBLOOD'S "Killing Games" is going to be published in Blackberry Winter's spring 2018 issue.